 - Apple cider vinegar contains malic acid which can help to soften any gallstones as well as thin out the bile over time.
 Take a few teaspoons to tablespoons in some water prior to meals regularly for a time.
 This is my recipe for an apple cider vinegar tonic.

 - Lastly, I mentioned the herbs milk thistle and dandelion for liver support, these can be taken in tea or tincture.
 Dosage will vary from person to person.
-Please consider working with a holistic practitioner or herbalist to find your safe dose.
+Please consider working with a holistic practitioner or herbalist.

 Two Basic Supplements I Recommend: